SAP-samples/btp-dc-samples/docs/pages/bookshop/3_1_extend_bookshop.md

    - **app** for the UIs, containing `/apps/booksui`

-4. Optional: Open the View "**CAP Data Models and Services**" in your BAS Explorer.
+4. Optional: Open the View "**Data Models and Services**" in your BAS Explorer.
 It provides a dedicated CAP view on your project.

 5. Open Storyboard.
 Open in BAS menu bar: "View" --> "Command Palette" and type **Open Storyboard**.